Q&A: Congressman Ro Khanna on Stealthing, Sexual Assault and the Post-Weinstein Reckoning

 “For the longest time I blamed myself,” she says.
 “I had no legal recourse, no friends who had been through something like this, no idea what to even call this type of violation.”

 Years later, while serving as Khanna’s press secretary, Purcell—who at 28 years old has since been promoted to communications director—came upon that landmark report on stealthing.
-She asked the congressman to consider tackling the issue.
-She viewed it as a chance to offset the injustice done to her and others.
+She asked the congressman to consider tackling the issue, seeing it as a chance to offset the injustice done to her and others.

-Khanna says the manner in which the stealthing proposal came about speaks to the importance of having a diverse team and promoting and electing women to leadership.
+Khanna says the way in which the stealthing proposal came about speaks to the importance of having a diverse team and promoting women to positions of leadership.

 “I would never have known about stealthing had it not been for Heather,” he says, sitting in his field office in Santa Clara.
 “I’m far more aware about issues of women’s rights, and issues of consent and issues of stealthing and campus assault, because of having her as my communications director—someone who understands these issues.”